bbibb/GTC/MSSQL/Views.md

 stored as an object, can be used by anyone

-CREATE VIEWS VendorsMin AS
+CREATE VIEW VendorsMin AS
-	SELECT VendorName, VendorState, VendorPHone
+	SELECT VendorName, VendorState, VendorPhone
 	FROM Vendors;

 query that uses that view:
 	SELECT * FROM VendorsMin
 	WHERE VendorState = 'CA'
 	ORDER BY VendorName;

 benefits:
 	design independence